(This page revised November 26, 2022)

 |Visometer||Term created by Parker to describe the Vacumatic’s transparent (or partially transparent) barrel, which allows the user to observe the amount of ink the pen contains.
 See also Visulated.|

-1 Term created by Sheaffer to describe a sac-filling pen having a transparent area in its section so that the user can observe the amount of ink it contains.
-As indicated in the 1936 Sheaffer catalog, the name is an elision of visible and insulated; and its purpose was to provide a way for Sheaffer to advertise its lever fillers against competitors’ transparent barrel-filling pens (e.g., the Parker Vacumatic and Waterman’s Ink-Vue), which were uninsulated.
-Illustrated here is a Sheaffer Balance service pen with a Visulated section.
+(sometimes misspelled visualated ) 1 Term created by Sheaffer to describe a sac-filling pen having an ink-view section.
+As explained in the 1936 Sheaffer catalog, the name is an elision of visible and insulated; and its purpose was to provide a way for Sheaffer to advertise its lever fillers against competitors’ transparent barrel-filling pens (e.g., the Parker Vacumatic and Waterman’s Ink-Vue), which were uninsulatedI lllustrated here is a Balance service pen with a Visulated section.
 Other companies adopted the feature for their sac-filling pens and used their own names, such as Parker’s “Television Ink Supply” for pens such as the Challenger and Parkette.
-See also Visometer.
+See also ink-view section.
 2 Collectors’ generic term for any pen with a transparent area for ink-supply visibility; usually not capitalized in this usage.

 |vitreous enamel||See enamel.|

 A pen model made by Parker from 1962 to 1964; the immediate predecessor of the 75.
-The VP (illustrated below) features an ergonomic section with a screw-interchangeable nib unit that can be rotated to adjust it to the user’s preference; hence the name, which is the initial letters of the phrase Very Personal.
-Filling is by a removable squeeze-type unit that resembles the Aero-metric filler in the “51” but does not include a breather tube; the filler is constructed of metal and an unfortunately frangible clear plastic.
-See also 75.
+The VP (illustrated below) was described in U.S. Patent No 3,087,464, issued in 1963 to Frederick R. Wittenbert and Clemens Sonntag, as a “modular fountain pen.”
+It features an ergonomic section with a screw-interchangeable nib unit that can be rotated to adjust it to the user’s preference; hence the name, which is the initial letters of the phrase Very Personal.
+Filling is by a removable squeeze-type unit that resembles the Aero-metric filler in the “51” but does not include a breather tube; the filler is constructed of metal and an unfortunately frangible clear plastic, with a Pli-Glass sac.
+See also Pli-Glass, 75.

 A button-filling pen model made by Parker from 1946 to 1949, probably the intended successor of the Vacumatic.
 (The letters VS are variously understood to mean Vacumatic Special or Vacumatic Successor, probably the latter.)
 The VS (pictured below) shares its styling and some components with the “51”.
 Read a profile of the VS here.